coddingtonbear/esp32-bluetooth-bridge/readme.md

 device's built-in Over-the-air programming functionality is cleverly designed and will not switch to the newly-programmed source unless it passes a verification procedure.
-If the flashing process fails for any reason, the running code will remain unchanged.
+If the flashing process fails for any reason, the installed code will remain unchanged.

 ### Building the firmware